ISAITB/docs-tdl/source/constructs/index.rst

     @handler, yes, A string value identifying the the processing handler for the transaction (see :ref:`handlers-implementation`). config, no, Zero or more elements to provide configuration when creating the transaction.
 Each ``config`` element has a ``name`` attribute and a text content as value.

-The ``bptxn`` step results in a call to the configured processing handler to signal it that a new transaction is going to start.
+The ``bptxn`` step results in a call to the configured processing handler to signal that a new transaction is going to start.

 .. code-block:: xml